rook/rook/tests/README.md

 # Rook Test Framework

-The Rook Test Framework is used to run end to end and integration tests on Rook.
+The Rook Test Framework is used to run end-to-end and integration tests on Rook.
 The framework depends on a running instance of Kubernetes.
 The framework also provides scripts for starting Kubernetes so users can quickly spin up a Kubernetes cluster.
 The Test framework is designed to install Rook, run tests, and uninstall Rook.